Timing of sex for pregnancy

 - your partner has a known fertility issue, such as low sperm count

-- you have irregular or no periods.
+- you have irregular periods or no periods at all.

-Find out more about fertility and causes of infertility.
+Find out more about fertility and causes of infertility

 Grace, B et al (2018) You did not turn up.
 I did not realise I was invited...: Understanding male attitudes towards fertility awareness and poor engagement.
 Human reproduction (Vol 33 pp. 86-86) Oxford University Press